 What Not to Do

-Despite them being used in many survival guides, solar stills, while they do produce water, use a lot of energy to make.
+Despite being used in many survival guides, solar stills use a lot of energy to make (though they do produce water).
 You’ll spend hours digging out the hole to make a solar still, and that’s assuming you brought a shovel.
 Also, not too many people carry a roll of plastic with them, so building a still would be impossible.

 If you happen to have the supplies, it’s still recommended to avoid building one.
 The energy you’ll use may not be worth it in the long run.